Balancing Equations and State Symbols

 | \( T \) | Temperature | K (= °C + 273) |

-- Charles's Law: \( V \propto T \) at constant P (direct relationship)
+- Charles\'s Law: \( V \propto T \) or \( \dfrac{V_1}{T_1} = \dfrac{V_2}{T_2} \) (at constant \(P, n\))

-- Gay-Lussac's Law: \( P \propto T \) at constant V (direct relationship)
+- Gay-Lussac\'s Law: \( P \propto T \) or \( \dfrac{P_1}{T_1} = \dfrac{P_2}{T_2} \) (at constant \(V, n\))

 Solution Concentration

-\( c = \frac{n}{V} \quad \text{or} \quad n = cV \)
+\( c = \dfrac{n}{V} \quad \text{or} \quad n = cV \)

-Step 1: Convert volume:
+Step 1: Convert volume to \(\text{dm}^3\)

-Step 2: Calculate moles:
+Step 2: Calculate moles of \(\text{NaOH}\)

-\( n = cV = 0.100 \times 0.2500 = 0.0250 \text{ mol} \)
+\(n = cV = 0.100 \times 0.2500 = 0.0250\text{ mol}\)

-Step 3: Convert to mass:
+Step 3: Convert moles to mass

-\( m = n \times M = 0.0250 \times 40.00 = \textbf{1.00 g} \)
+\(m = n \times M = 0.0250 \times 40.00 = \mathbf{1.00\text{ g}}\)